How to use your hands to dietPosted on | Last updated 29-08-2016

 I’ll let you in to a secret… OK it’s not that much of a secret.
 I don’t like counting calories.
 I’m not a maths wizard and I don’t have OCD so the concept of inputting everything I eat into a mobile app and weighing everything I eat with a set of pocket scales just doesn’t sit well with me.
 I don’t enjoy using the app and I don’t want to waste precious time or energy worrying about small details like that.

-Yes, I use the app from time to but, unlike my more physique focused colleagues, I don’t periodised my diet and I don’t have lean gain periods followed by a six week cut, or whatever.
+Yes, I use the app from time to time but, unlike my more physique focused colleagues, I don’t periodised my diet and I don’t have lean gain periods followed by a six week cut, or whatever.
 I’ll use it to check my TDEE every few months and just to help refocus me on the need for control.
 But, I’m happy being 14% body fat and have no intention of ever standing on a stage in a pair of speedos, slathered with fake tan and posing to a group of strangers.
 If being leaner would make me a better surfer, then I’d get leaner but an extra couple of percentiles of adipose tissue isn’t the reason that I’m no Laird Hamilton.

 Don’t get me wrong I have helped people get six-pack lean and I often get my clients using MyFitnessPal as part of the education process, it’s a great tool for getting your head around that 24 hour energy balance principle.
 It can also be essential for an athlete to really ensure optimal performance and recovery.